quangChe/angularjs-tutorial/README.md

 ### What AngularJS does

 AngularJS does many things under the hood that we cannot see nor fully grasp unless we are weathered Google Engineers.
-However, at the basic level, AngularJS involves creating **scopes** and attaching them to our HTML elements via **data-binding**.
+However, at the basic level, AngularJS involves creating **scopes** and attaching them to our HTML elements via **data binding**.
 The HTML elements can then become more dynamic, displaying different data values and performing a variety of functions we attach to them.
 Think of AngularJS as steroids for your HTML.

 AngularJS can even create custom HTML elements called ***components*** but that is outside the ***scope*** of this guide.
 I italicize the word ***scope*** for important reasons which you will find out later in this guide.